lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 </script>
 ```

+In this example, `this.$slots.default()` would contain *four* slots (technically, we can say four `VNodes`).
+Two `<tab>` components and two `<tab-content>` components.
+To make this more clear we will do some "console driven" development.

-Create a new app using this component as the root component in a browser, and open up the console.
+Create a new app using the above component as the root component.
+Open a browser and open up the console.
 You should see something like this:

 ### Img: Logging Slots (array of VNodes)

 ![](https://raw.githubusercontent.com/lmiller1990/design-pattenrns-for-vuejs/master/images/ss-render-default-slots.png)

 An array of four complex objects.
 These are `VNodes` - how Vue internally represents nodes in it's virtual DOM.
-I marked some of the relevant properties for this section:
+I expanded the first one and marked some of the relevant properties for this section:

 ### Img: Detailed View of the Tab VNode